HsiangHung/Machine_Learning_Note/Graph/README.md

 ## Vertex Degree

+* The Degree of a vertex is the number of its incident edges.
+* The degree of a graph is the maximum degree of its vertices.

+* The Indegree of a vertex is the number of edges ending at $v$.
+* The Outdegree of a vertex is the number of edges leaving $v$.

 ## Complement Graph

 The complement of a graph $G=(V, E)$ is a graph of $G=(V, \bar{E})$ where two graphs have same set of vertices $V$ and: